Lod: Archaeology

 Jacob Fisch, executive director of the Friends of the Israel Antiquities Authority, a worker at the construction site noticed the tail of a tiger and halted work.
 The mosaic was initially covered over with soil at the conclusion of the excavation for lack of funds to conserve and develop the site.
 The mosaic is now part of the Lod Mosaic Archaeological Center.
+The floor, with its colorful display of birds, fish, exotic animals and merchant ships, is believed to have been commissioned by a wealthy resident of the city for his private home.

 The Lod Community Archaeology Program, which operates in ten Lod schools, five Jewish and five Israeli Arab, combines archaeological studies with participation in digs in Lod.

 Sports

 The city's major football club, Hapoel Bnei Lod, plays in Liga Leumit (the second division).
 Its home is at the Lod Municipal Stadium.
 The club was formed by a merger of Bnei Lod and Rakevet Lod in the 1980s.
 Two other clubs in the city play in the regional leagues: Hapoel MS Ortodoxim Lod in Liga Bet and Maccabi Lod in Liga Gimel.

 Hapoel Lod played in the top division during the 1960s and 1980s, and won the State Cup in 1984.
 The club folded in 2002.
 A new club, Hapoel Maxim Lod (named after former mayor Maxim Levy) was established soon after, but folded in 2007.